fredmutisya/Antimicro.ai/README.md

 The code includes a section for users to build their own machine learning model.
 Users can upload their own datasets, perform exploratory data analysis, and train a machine learning model using the `pycaret.classification` package.
 The section provides instructions on how to perform data analysis, select machine learning settings, compare models, and download the trained model.

+### Data Cleaning

+Before feeding data into a machine learning model, you must clean it to remove inconsistencies, errors, and missing values.
+Common data cleaning steps include:

+Handling Missing Data: Decide how to handle missing values (e.g., remove rows, impute values).
+Removing Duplicates: Check for and eliminate duplicate records if they exist.
+Data Formatting: Ensure data types are correct (e.g., dates, numerical values).
+Outlier Detection and Handling: Identify and address outliers that may skew your model.

+### Data Exploration

+Explore your data to gain insights and understand its characteristics.
+Common exploratory data analysis (EDA) tasks include:

+Summary Statistics: Compute basic statistics like mean, median, and standard deviation.
+Data Visualization: Create plots and charts to visualize relationships and patterns.
+Correlation Analysis: Examine correlations between variables.

+### Feature Engineering

+Feature engineering involves creating new features or transforming existing ones to improve model performance.
+In the case of antibiotic resistance, you might:

+Encode Categorical Variables: Convert categorical data into numerical form using techniques like one-hot encoding.
+Scaling: Scale numerical features if they have different scales.
+Feature Selection: Choose relevant features that contribute to the prediction task.

+### Preprocessing

+Different machine learning models may require specific data preprocessing steps.
+For instance:

+Normalization: Normalize data for models like k-Nearest Neighbors (KNN).
+Dimensionality Reduction: Apply techniques like Principal Component Analysis (PCA) for high-dimensional data.

+If your dataset has class imbalance issues (e.g., more susceptible bacteria than resistant), consider techniques like oversampling, undersampling, or using different evaluation metrics.
+### Iterations on model building

+After data preparation, train your machine learning model using the training dataset.
+Select an appropriate algorithm based on your problem (e.g., classification or regression).
+Evaluate the model's performance using the validation dataset.
+Common evaluation metrics for classification tasks include accuracy, precision, recall, F1-score, and ROC curves.
+For regression tasks, metrics like Mean Absolute Error (MAE) and Mean Squared Error (MSE) are used.

+Iteratively adjust hyperparameters and make improvements to the model based on the validation results.

+### Substituting the Antimicro.ai for your customised model

+Download the model and substitute the pickle file in the cwd

 # README- Machine learning code